nickjanssen/angus/README.md

     bower_components/
     src/
         assets/
-        scss/
-            _includes.scss <-- GENERATED
+        scss/       <-- (Angus can also use LESS) _includes.scss <-- GENERATED
             main.scss
-        _constants.js  <-- GENERATED
-        app.js
+        *.js
         index.html
     angus.config.js
 ```

 ### `app.js` (example file)
-All JavaScript files go inside `src/` and you are free to structure them how you like.
-I recommend to add an `app.js` as your main starting point.
-If you're using AngularJS, this is where you define your app module and its dependencies.
+All JavaScript files go inside `src/` and you are free to structure them how you like (you can make sub folders).

 ### `angus.config.js`
-This file is the heart of your app and defines Javascript and CSS/SCSS dependencies.
-It is a `.js` and not a `.json` file on purpose, to allow you to add comments and optionally more complex logic.
+This file is the heart of your app and defines what your app needs as well as a few build options.
+It is a `.js` and not a `.json` file on purpose so you can add comments.

 It contains a few variables:
-#### `packages`
+#### `bower.packages`
 A list of bower dependencies this app will use.
 Each package will be installed using the command 'bower install [package]'
 Remember that you can also use git repo's, local folders, URL's and specify version and/or tags.
 Please see the [Bower API docs](http://bower.io/docs/api/#install) for more info.

+#### `bower.filesNeeded`
+A list of files your app will actually use from the bower packages you installed.
+Once Angus has installed the bower packages needed for your app, you need to define which files you will actually need from those packages.
+This way, Angus can automatically include them in your HTML files, generate CSS and do additional (optional) things such as AngularJS template caching.

+Angus will look inside the bower_components folder for these files.
+You can specify `.js`, `.scss`, `.html and `.less` files here.

-#### `port`
+#### `port` (optional)
 The port your local server which will be listening to when running Angus.

-#### `libIncludes`
-Contains a `js`, `tpl` and `scss` array of libraries.
-These look inside the `bower_components/` folder.
-They will be included automatically in your app.

-#### `constants` (requires ngconstant task to be enabled)
-Using `grunt-ng-constant` these variables are automatically included in your AngularJS app as a constant dependency.
-After building, you will find a `_constants.js` in the root of your app folder which contains these definitions.

-#### `gruntTasks` (optional)
-An array of grunt tasks to use, in any order.
-Angus will have many tasks predefined in the right order, you simply need to add them here to enable them.
-If you leave these out, Angus will take a default list of tasks from `core/defaultTasks.js`
+Defaults to `9000`

-#### `gruntTasksAdd` (optional)
+##### `cssCompiler` (optional)
-In addition to the list of tasks you specified, either by the `gruntTasks` variable above or the default task list provided by Angus, also execute these tasks in addition.
+Which CSS compiler to use.
+Can be none, sass or less.
+Defaults to sass

-#### `gruntTasksIgnore` (optional)
+##### `testRunner` (optional)
-In the list of tasks you specified, either by the `gruntTasks` variable above or the default task list provided by Angus, ignore these tasks.
+Which test runner to use.
+Can be none or karma.
+Defaults to karma

 #### `aws` (optional)
 If you wish to be able to deploy to Amazon S3, you can add the `aws` object which contains these variables: `key`, `secret`, `bucket` and `region`.
 Run `grunt deploy_s3` after you've set these up to deploy.